Good for Novice Owners:

-Anatolian Shepherd Mix Breed Profile
+Anatolian Shepherd Mix Dog Breed Information

 The Anatolian Shepherd Mix is a cross between an Anatolian Shepherd and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from the one or both of the parent breeds, it’s important to ask the breeder about the other parent breed in the cross.

 Anatolian Shepherds are large dogs with an independent spirit, protective nature, and a working dog disposition.
 They are loyal to their families and are friendly, loving, and affectionate towards them.
 If an Anatolian Shepherd Mix takes after their Anatolian Shepherd parent, you should be able to expect something similar from them.